 Sep 29, 2013

 Be ready for a long day if you are starting from the LOJ.
 It will take 3 hours speeding, and more likely 4 hours travelling to get to the base of the Trap Dike.
 The surrounding setting is stunning, captivating and has amazing towering climbable walls along the way however, there is 1,200 ft of vertical gain just to get to Avalanche Lake.

 I underrated the length the dike (goes way past the waterfalls composed of mostly easy scrambling)and also the length of the "new white slide" above it.
 By the end of the end of the slide I felt an Everest climber having to pause regularly.
-Between the dike and the new white slide there is 1,600 vertical ft of climbing to get to the top.
+Between the dike and the new white slide there is 1,600 vertical ft of climbing to get to the top of Colden.
 The return trip total from the LOJ was 3500 vertical feet.

 I tend to be overly cautious but....our party used one short roped belay for the 50 feet of the upper waterfall.
 It isn't that hard but ....its often wet and there was a group just above us with potential of loose rocks coming down from above.(See pic 12).
 A fall along this section could kill you.